robert-arias/js-base-stack/README.md

 ## Installation steps
 The full-stack consists of:
+- Docker
 - Frontend
 - Backend
 - Reverse proxy

 **Notes**:
 > - For installation purposes, it will be assumed that you're on the root project for each step.
-> - It's recommended to use NVM to use and switch to the correct NodeJS version, and to automatically detect it
+> - It's recommended to use NVM to switch and automatically detect the correct NodeJS version.

+### Docker
+All the stack is containerized to easen development.
+No custom images are used.

+**Disclaimer**
+> The `docker-compose` configuration is for *local development ONLY*.
 ### Backend
 The backend consists of the API and the database.